use-ink/ink/examples/proxy/README.md

 1. Now you are able to run the operations provided by the `flipper` smart contract via the `proxy` contract.

-To upgrade the address of the smart contract where calls are forwarded to you would switch the metadata (i.e. the `Contract ABI`) back to the `proxy` contract and then invoke the `upgrade` message.
+To change the address of the smart contract where calls are forwarded to you would switch the metadata (i.e. the `Contract ABI`) back to the `proxy` contract and then invoke the `change_forward_address` message.